nightwatchwalks/smart-contracts/README.md

 - transmissions11 and contributors of Solmate
 - Vectorized and contributors of Solady
-- Art Gobblers Team for their open source smart contracts
+- Paradigm for their open source smart contracts
 - Foundry creators and contributors
 - Chiru Labs and contributors of ERC721A